dorochadev/oneliner/README.md

 1. **Run oneliner for the first time** - A default config will be created at `~/.config/oneliner/config.json`
    - Oneliner automatically detects your OS during setup and sets the correct default shell (bash for Linux/macOS/WSL, powershell for Windows).
-Got it!
-We can keep the **nano/manual editing instructions** but add a note about the new CLI commands.
-Here’s a clean way to present it:

 ### 2. Add your API key